 Applicants for admission must successfully pass a Level II Background check for eligibility for licensure or entry into an occupation or profession for which education and training are offered.
-Any person wishing to apply to a program who has been arrested or convicted of any offense other than a minor traffic violation should refer to the Florida Statues, Chapter 456 Health Professions and occupations, 456.03 (3) (a) and (b), Department; general licensing provisions.
+Any person wishing to apply to a program who has been arrested or convicted of any offense other than a minor traffic violation should refer to the Florida Statues, Chapter 456 and Chapter 456.03 regarding licensure.